Ardenwood Historic Farm: Farm

 The local area was in agricultural usage beginning sometime in the 1850s.
 The Ardenwood Farm locale was characterized first for its use as grazing land and dairy production, and gradually became increasingly dedicated to wheat and vegetable production.
 At the time of Patterson's death in 1895, the ranch was 3,000 acres, one of the largest in the area.

 A review of available aerial photographs by Earth Metrics reveals that the area immediately to the south was used for agricultural purposes from at least 1960 until some time in the late 1970s cultivated with a grain crop.
 No discrete rows are visible in the aerial photographs of that time.
 The Alameda family was a prominent occupant in the area for much of the period of agricultural land use.
 Mel Alameda of The Alameda Company confirmed to Earth Metrics that while cauliflower has been the dominant historic crop for the area, hay and grazing were the primary use later and until the late 1970s.
 Based on the lack of visible rows on the aerial photos, it is most probable that the area to the south was used for hay production rather than cauliflower.

 Holidays and events

-The park has hosted many events, a Celtic festival, an Independence Day celebration, the Railroad Fair on Memorial Day, a Renaissance Faire in September, The Harvest Festival, annual Rail Fair, and pumpkin patch in October, and many Halloween celebrations, complete with a haunted railroad.
+The park has hosted many events, a Celtic festival, an Independence Day celebration, a Renaissance Faire in September, The Harvest Festival, annual Rail Fair, pumpkin patch in October, and Halloween celebrations, including a haunted railroad.
 Among other crops, in the fall the farm harvests a large pumpkin patch.